 Eight ways to lower the risk with mergers and acquisitions

 83% of mergers and acquisitions fail to create a competitive sustainable advantage.
-Hoshin Kanri has a healthy track record of greatly reducing the failure rate typical of this high-risk strategy.
+Whereas Hoshin Kanri has a healthy track record of greatly reducing the failure rate typical of this high-risk strategy.

 To get it right you need sensitivity, focus and above all speedy handling of the situation.
 If you are slack in this respect, then the pre-existing cultures, political divides and technical systems will fail to connect meaningfully.
 As a result, a clash becomes inevitable.
 The consequent disharmony and disunity then obstructs progress and productivity slumps.

 This is not to pour cold water on the upside.
-Mergers and Acquisitions often present themselves as golden opportunities for a step change in market penetration, technology acquisition, efficiency savings and so on.
+Mergers and Acquisitions often present golden opportunities for a step change in market penetration, technology acquisition, efficiency savings and so on.
 But our point is, that these opportunities are only realised if the M & A is handled correctly.